-Pooled results of two RCTs showed no significant difference between the L casei rhamnosus Lcr35 and placebo groups with respect to treatment success (n=121, RR 0.27, 95% CI 0.52 to 1.06) or defecation frequency per week (n=108, SMD 0.24, 95% CI -2.8 to 3.2).
+Pooled results of 2 RCTs showed no significant difference between the L casei rhamnosus Lcr35 and placebo groups with respect to treatment success (n = 121, RR 0.27, 95% CI: 0.52-1.06) or defecation frequency per week (n = 108, SMD 0.24, 95% CI: -2.8 to 3.2).

-Two RCTs concluded that L reuteri DSM 17938 was not successful as an additional treatment on any reported outcomes (136, 141).
-The authors of one trial did not compare outcomes between treatment groups (L reuteri DSM 17938 and laxative therapy) (137).
+Two RCTs concluded that L reuteri DSM 17938 was not successful as an additional treatment on any reported outcomes (132,137).
+The authors of one trial did not compare outcomes between treatment groups (L reuteri DSM 17938 and laxative therapy) (133).

-Defecation frequency was higher in the L reuteri DSM 17938 group than in the placebo in one trial (134) and similar to that in the control groups in the remaining studies(136) (137) (141).
+Defecation frequency was higher in the L reuteri DSM 17938 group than in the placebo in one trial (130) and similar to that in the control groups in the remaining studies (132,133,137).

-The findings of the systematic reviews support current ESPGHAN/NASPGHAN recommendations that probiotics should not be used in the treatment of functional constipation in children (127).
+The findings of the systematic reviews support current ESP-GHAN/NASPGHAN recommendations that probiotics should not be used in the treatment of functional constipation in children (123).

-HCPs may not recommend the use of probiotics evaluated so far as a single or adjuvant therapy for treatment of functional constipation in children due to the lack of efficacy.
+- HCPs may not recommend the use of probiotics evaluated so far as a single or adjuvant therapy for treatment of functional constipation in children due to the lack of efficacy.

+- Certainty of evidence: Moderate.

+- Grade of recommendation: Weak.

-Celiac disease
+Celiac Disease

-Recent literature suggests that the intestinal microbiota is altered in patients with celiac disease and may be involved in the pathogenesis as well as in the response to a gluten-free diet (145).
+Recent literature suggests that the intestinal microbiota is altered in patients with celiac disease and may be involved in the pathogenesis as well as in the response to a gluten-free diet (141).
 Overall, there were no safety concerns in any of the RCTs investigating the effects of probiotics on celiac disease.
-However, there was no evidence of an effect on clinical outcomes, except for one study demonstrating that the administration of Bifidobacterium longum CECT 7347 in children with newly diagnosed celiac disease may be associated with better short-term height gain (146).
-One systematic review (147) included 7 studies coming from 6 RCTs (n=279).
+However, there was no evidence of an effect on clinical outcomes, except for 1 study demonstrating that the administration of Bifidobacterium longum CECT 7347 in children with newly diagnosed celiac disease may be associated with better short-term height gain (142).
+One systematic review (143) included 7 studies coming from 6 RCTs (n = 279).
 Two of the studies included children.
-The two studies were the 2014 Olivares study cited above (146) and another study that did not include a clinical outcome, but rather showed a significant reduction in TNF- α blood levels with administration of B breve (148).
+The 2 studies were the 2014 Olivares study cited above (142) and another study that did not include a clinical outcome, but rather showed a significant reduction in TNF- α blood levels with administration of B breve (144).
 While in adults there was evidence for improved gastrointestinal symptoms with probiotic treatment, such findings were not reported in children.

-No recommendation can be made for or against the use of probiotics in children with celiac disease due to insufficient evidence,
+• No recommendation can be made for or against the use of probiotics in children with celiac disease due to insufficient evidence.